 The relative benefit of each analytical measurement will be evaluated throughout the design and initial injection testing phase of the project to identify the analytes best suited to meeting project monitoring objectives under site-specific conditions.
 If some analytical measurements are shown to be of limited use, they will be removed from the analyte list and not carried forward through the operational phases of the project.
 Any modification to the parameter list in Table 9 will be made in consultation with the UIC Program Director.

-Currently, there are no plans to use tracers during operations.
-The monitoring plan is designed to be adaptive as project risks evolve over time and may be reassessed later.
+Currently, there are no plans to use tracers during operations; however, the monitoring plan is designed to be adaptive as project risks evolve over time, and this may be re-assessed later.

 5.3.
 Monitoring and Sampling Methods